ActiveLearningStudio/ActiveLearningStudio-docker-containers/README.md

 # Infrastructure

-Our Minimal Infrastructure is composed of 3 Linux VMs.
+Our Minimal Infrastructure is composed of two Linux VMs.
 All are running docker containers inside those

 1. **Database VM: Postgres + MySQL**
 2. **Application VM: CurrikiStudio Application**